nicoduj/homebridge-harmony/README.md

 - `refreshTimer` enable refresh of activities state every X seconds, for automation purpose if you need to activate something else based on a state chnage of an activity.
 Be aware it might make you hub smoke since the plugin will ask its status very often :) (defaults : disable, accepted range : 5-600s).
 - `skipedIfSameStateActivities` array of Activities name to trigger only if their state is different from the action sent.
 Can be usefull if your devices in the activity have the same on / off command and you want to automate them outside off the home app
 - `addAllActivitiesToSkipedIfSameStateActivitiesList` option to add all activities automatically to skipedIfSameStateActivities behavior. (defaults : false)
+- `publishActivitiesAsIndividualAccessories` option to publish activities as individual accessories.
+Defaults to true.

 ## Changelog

+- 0.1.4
+  - [NEW] option for using old way with one accessory for all activities #29
+  - [FIX] add some delay before launching background refresh after successfull activity command since if refreshTimer is low the current activity get back to the wrong one
 - 0.1.3
   - [FIX] fixing error in case of operation in progress (callback undefined in on_Timeout) #32
   - [FIX] fixing error in case of multiple hubs #28